 - bidding on it at the repossession sale

 Some states have laws that let you “reinstate” your loan by paying the past-due amount plus your lender’s repossession expenses.

-Your lender can’t keep or sell personal property found inside your repossessed vehicle.
-In some states, your lender has to tell you what personal items were found in your car and how you can get them back.
+Your lender can’t keep or sell personal property found inside your repossessed vehicle at least until a certain amount of time has passed, which will depend on your state’s laws.
+In some states, your lender has to tell you what personal items were found in your car and how to get them back.

 For example, if you owe $15,000 on the car and your lender sells it for $8,000, the deficiency is $7,000 plus any other fees you owe under the contract — like fees related to the repossession, early termination of your lease, or early payoff of your financing.
 In most states, your lender can sue you for a deficiency judgment to collect the balance owed, as long as it followed the rules for repossession and sale.

-In rare cases, if your lender sells your car for more than what you owe (including the lender’s expenses), the difference is called a “surplus” and the lender may be required to provide the surplus funds to you.
+In rare cases, if your lender sells your car for more than what you owe (including the lender’s expenses), the difference is called a “surplus” and the lender might be required to give you the surplus funds.